rido-min/pnp-ppr-sample-spec/README.md

 Validate the device with Azure IoT Explorer

+- Configure IoT Explorer to resolve models from a local folder
 - Check the telemetry is coming through
 - Check the PnP Components
 - Update the targetTemperature property and see how the telemetry changes and stops.